 If two or more children live the same distance from the Academy and there is only one place available random allocation will be used to decide which child is admitted.

-‘Religious allegiance’ is demonstrated and defined as at least one of the parents or guardians of the child being regarded by the priest, minister, or worship leader as part of the worshipping community at the church or worship centre.
+‘Religious allegiance’ is demonstrated and defined as at least one of the parents or guardians of the child being regarded by the priest, minister or worship leader as part of the worshipping community at the church or worship centre.
 This would not necessarily mean that the parent or child is a ‘member’ in a technical sense (e.g. through baptism, confirmation or electoral roll) but would imply a pattern of attendance at worship (on Sunday or at other times) that is more than ‘occasional’ and has been sustained for more than a short, very recent period of time.

+Sibling is defined in these arrangements as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters.
 Note: A brother or sister must be living at the same address when the application is made.